Amex and Acxiom create a prediction engine based on purchase data

 This is the latest effort to utilize extensive, identified customer records to predict future purchase behavior.

 American Express (Amex) tracks about a trillion dollars in annual spending.
-This week, it is announcing a new effort with data service Acxiom — called Predictive Intent Segments — to use that spending data to predict which individuals are likely to buy certain products.
+Today, it is announcing a new effort with data service Acxiom — called Predictive Intent Segments — to use that spending data to predict which individuals are likely to buy certain products.

 Let’s say you’re a bike manufacturer that wants “to find households in America most likely to buy a bike,” Amex Advance VP and GM Marc Ginsberg suggested to me.